What is the ‘stealth’ rise in income tax and how will it affect me after the Budget?

 The prime minister refused to rule out income tax thresholds being frozen – which could lead to people paying more

-Sir Keir Starmer refused to rule out freezing income tax thresholds at Wednesday’s Budget, prompting concern that more people will begin payin extra tax by ‘stealth’.
+Sir Keir Starmer refused to rule out freezing income tax thresholds at today’s Budget, prompting concern that more people will begin paying extra tax by “stealth”.

 At Prime Minister’s Questions on Wednesday, Sir Keir declined to answer a number of questions from opposition leader Kemi Badenoch on the issue of threshold freezes.

 His refusal to answer came after chancellor Rachel Reeves had been expected to breach Labour’s manifesto promises and increase income tax as part of her plans to plug the gap in the public finances.
-The chancellor is instead widely expected to raise other taxes on 26 November.
+The chancellor is instead widely expected to raise other taxes when she delivers her Budget this afternoon.

 Additionally, frozen tax thresholds could be used to raise more money for the Treasury, in effect rising taxes by stealth.
 Even if income tax rates are not increased, people could end up paying more tax as a result of the freezes.